flame-engine/flame_tutorials/tutorials/1_basic_square/README.md

 }
 ```

-Right, now we have all the data and variables we need to start implementing our game, for the next step, lets just draw our little square on the screen.
+Right, now we have all the data and variables we need to start implementing our game.
+For the next step, lets draw our little square on the screen.

 ```dart
   @override